 Microsoft Teams is a nifty team communication app that was designed to make your life simpler.
 Integrating Microsoft Teams with your Genea system can be beneficial for several reasons, including :

-- Visitor Log Notifications - Genea can notify you via MS Teams when visitors check in at your property.
+Visitor Log Notifications - Genea can notify you via MS Teams when visitors arrive at your property.

 How to Integrate with Microsoft Teams